devrandom/gitian-builder/README.md

 If you have a runaway `lxc-start` command, just use `kill -9` on it.

-The machine configuration requires access to br0 and assumes that the host address is 10.0.2.2:
+The machine configuration requires access to lxcbr0 and assumes that the host address is 10.0.3.1 .
+If lxc does not configure lxcbr0 on boot, you can do so manually:

-    sudo brctl addbr br0
+    sudo brctl addbr lxcbr0
-    sudo ifconfig br0 10.0.2.2/24 up
+    sudo ifconfig lxcbr0 10.0.3.1/24 up

 ## Tests